section-engineering-education/engineering-education/content/articles/building-a-checkout-form-with-stripe-elements/index.md

 When a payment intent is returned, we will use the special client's secret property from the payment intent along with the stripe javascript in stripe elements to confirm card payment details.

 After the card details have been confirmed, the payment intent will return **completed**, otherwise it will return **failed**.
-The image in the figure below clearly illustrates the payment collection workflow of stripe elements.
+The image below illustrates the payment collection workflow of stripe elements.

 ![Payment collection workflow](/engineering-education/building-a-checkout-form-with-stripe-elements/workflow.png)

 ### A sample blazor app
 To be able to implement stripe elements in our checkout form, we need to create a sample blazor app to enable us perform this operation.

-To start with, we will need to open Microsoft Visual Studio and select `Create new project` as shown in the figure below.
+To start, we will need to open Microsoft Visual Studio and select `Create new project` as shown in the figure below:

 ![New blazor project](/engineering-education/building-a-checkout-form-with-stripe-elements/selectproject.png)